cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/memory_mapped_io_note.rst

    In addition, zero or more of the following values can be ORed in flags:

-      MAP_32BIT (since Linux 2.4.20, 2.6)
-         Put the mapping into the first 2 Gigabytes of the process address space.
-This flag is supported **only** on x86-64, for 64-bit programs.
-It was added to allow thread stacks to be allocated somewhere in the first 2GB of memory, so as to improve context-switch performance on some early 64-bit processors.
-Modern x86-64 processors no longer have this performance problem, so use of this flag is not required on those systems.
-The ``MAP_32BIT`` flag is ignored when ``MAP_FIXED`` is set.

       MAP_ANONYMOUS
          The mapping is not backed by any file; its contents are initialized to zero.
 The *fd* and *offset* arguments are ignored; however, some implementations require *fd* to be *-1* if ``MAP_ANONYMOUS`` is specified, and